Artificial Intelligence in Drug Discovery: Applications and Techniques: Data, Representation and Benchmark Platforms

-With the improvements in HTS and related assays, data on molecular activity or other properties are ever increasing, which form various public databases.
-These data repositories typically provide information on molecular structures, molecular properties (e.g., activity for a given target), and target (e.g., a protein) structures \cite{rifaioglu2019recent}, as discussed next.
+With the improvements in HTS and related assays, data on molecular activity and related properties are ever increasing, which contribute to various public data resources.
+These resources typically provide information on molecular structures, molecular properties and target information \cite{rifaioglu2019recent}, as discussed below.